 If you’re looking for something to do away from the museums, visit Luxembourg Gardens for a fun filled afternoon, which is Paris’s playground!
 The beautiful park is packed with activities for all ages, including boat racing, donkey rides, flower gardens as well as tennis and boules courts.

-Our edit includes a fancy flat, but we also recommend packing comfortable shoes as well for all the walking and sight seeing on offer around the city.
-Paris is a great city to wander and stumble across stunning areas, so we advise not to restrict yourself and allow time to explore all the city has to offer.
-There are even free walking tours on offer to help!
+We recommend packing comfortable shoes as well for all the walking and sight seeing on offer around the city.
+Paris is a great city to wander and stumble across stunning areas, so we advise not to restrict yourself and allow time to explore all the city has to offer, especially with so many places to stop for coffee and the delicious cakes!

 Stay safe when crossing the roads, as rules for motorists maybe be different to what you are used to – vehicles can turn right at red traffic lights, and you may find cyclists riding through them.
 Also be careful to pay attention at zebra crossings.